davidmreed/ktema-org-zola/content/articles/on-creating-automation-products.md

 ### Value-Centered Automation

+Those realizations I had at the end of an outcome-centered automation process can drive a set of higher-level questions that help us go further.

 What if the interfaces between the process and its stakeholders stem from obsolete expediencies, not from the real flow of business value?
-The most satisfying insight is that the entire process can be not just automated, but re-framed to socket neatly into place within the business context.
+What if, just as we reconsidered the framing of the process inside its existing boundaries, we reexamined those boundaries too?
+And what if, in doing so, we found a way to give the process a twist in perspective that let it align neatly with the _actual_ business needs and the stakeholders involved?

 At this level, the conversations we're having are generally not about technology.
 They're about goals and needs, where value is present, and about what drove the design of this process in the first place.

-The messy edges of the process, the interfaces to stakeholders, are what we focus on here: how do we TODO

 Here's one example of how value-centered automation could re-frame the original process.